94% of online participants rated the instructor Excellent

 Predictive Analytics Applied includes four jam-packed training modules of 60-90 minutes each, totaling 5 1/2 hours of viewing time.

-This online program is internationally-friendly (but is only available in English) - registrants have participated remotely from 30 countries: Australia, Belgium, Canada, China, Denmark, Finland, France, Germany, India, Ireland, Isle of Man, Italy, Mexico, The Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Scotland, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, United States, and Uruguay.
+This online program is internationally-friendly (but is only available in English) - registrants have participated remotely from 32 countries: Australia, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, India, Ireland, Isle of Man, Italy, Mexico, The Netherlands, Norway, Poland, Portugal, Russia, Saudi Arabia, Scotland, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, United States, and Uruguay.